Distributional Inverse Homogenization: 2D Periodic Homogenization

-where $\I_2$ is the $2\times 2$ identity matrix.
-Thus we assign material property $a_m$ to Voronoi cell $\Q_m.$ Note that the size of $\Q_m$, and so the volume fraction associated to material $m$, will be affected by the weight $w_m$, the relation to the weights of associated with cells defined by other nearby nucleation sites, and the location of randomly generated nucleation sites.
+where $v^{(m)}$ are uniformly distributed random nucleation sites.
+We refer to generative model~\eqref{eq:model_i.i.d._per} as the periodic i.i.d. model.
+Note that the size of $\Q_m$, and so the volume fraction associated to material $m$, will be affected by the weight $w_m$, the relation to the weights of associated with cells defined by other nearby nucleation sites, and the location of randomly generated nucleation sites.
 Here, parameter $w$ plays the role of $\rho$ in Section~\ref{sec:1D_Per_Hom}.
-We seek to learn $w$ and the material properties $a$ for fixed distribution on the location of the Voronoi nucleation sites,~\eqref{eq:model_i.i.d._per_Unif}.
+We seek to infer $w$ and the material properties $a$ for fixed distribution on the location of the Voronoi nucleation sites,~\eqref{eq:model_i.i.d._per_Unif}.
 Thus we define $\theta=(w, a)$ and note that we have a map $\theta \mapsto \bP_{\,\overline{A}}.$ The source of stochasticity yielding an information rich distribution on $\Abar$ comes from the randomization over the Voronoi seeds $v^{(1:M)}$ for each $\Abar$.
 In this setup, there is an additive lack of identifiability with regards to the start times; the Voronoi diagram is invariant to constant shifts in the collection of lag times (physically, it does not matter if all nucleations are delayed by the same amount).
 And so, for inference we fix $w_1=0$ and infer the other $\{w_m\}_{m=2}^M$. \begin{remark} In the Voronoi construction~\eqref{eq:model_i.i.d._per}, for any material nucleation time shifts $0\leq w_1<\hdots<w_m<\hdots<w_M$, there is positive probability that a randomly generated diagram yields a volume fraction, for any material $m<M$, of zero.
-In practice we notice that if the difference in shift times is small enough with respect to the cell size, so that zero volume fractions are rare occurrence, we maintain identifiability of $(w,a)$. \end{remark}
+In practice we notice that if the difference in shift times is small enough with respect to the cell size, so that zero volume fractions are rare occurrence, we maintain identifiability of $(w,a)$. \end{remark} { \begin{remark} In homogenization, Hashin-Shtrikman bounds are of general interest.
+These specify the upper and lower extremal values of isotropic homogenized coefficients that can be obtained with any geometric configuration of material phases for given material volume fractions and constituent material property.
+Under the weighted Voronoi periodic construction outlined in this section, and if $a_M=\max(a^\dagger)$ with $w_M$ the largest Voronoi weight, an upper bound on the distribution of homogenized coefficients can be obtained (it is achieved when all nucleation sites are sufficiently close to $v^{(M)}$).
+Then, the periodic cell will contain only material $a_M$ and hence the homogenized coefficient with be $\Abar=\I_2a_M$.
+Figures~\ref{fig:Per_2D_AddW_Hists_scatter} (d)-(f) show this upper bound is approximately achieved by a random sample, noting the data generating $a^\dagger=(1,2,4)$ which implies a homogenized coefficient upper bound $a^+=4$.
+Obtaining general upper and lower bounds on the distribution of homogenized coefficients is less straightforward and we leave this line of investigation to future work. \end{remark} }